CapellaSystems/documents.capellasystems.net/docs/Cambria_FTC/02-Release Notes/FTC_v5.5_to_v4.0.md

 Release notes cover Cluster, FTC, FTC API Packager, Cluster/FTC Linux & Kubernetes

 **Notice: Removal of Cloud Extend Storage (FTC v5.6)**

-As MinIO has discontinued support for the filesystem backend functionality leveraged by Cluster’s CloudExtend *features, the CloudExtend Storage feature (used for simplified on-premise storage mapping) will be removed from *Cluster.
+* As MinIO has discontinued support for the filesystem backend functionality leveraged by Cluster’s CloudExtend
+* features, the CloudExtend Storage feature (used for simplified on-premise storage mapping) will be removed from
+* Cluster.
 Version 5.6 will be the last release to support this functionality

-**Notice: EZTitles plugin has reached the end of its life-cycle (FTC v5.6)**
+**Notice: EZTitles plugin has reached the end of its life-cycle (FTC v5.1)**

 * The Capella EZTitles plug-in will no longer be in active development because the plug-in product has come to the end of its life-cycle.
 * EZTitles will no longer provide customer support for the plug-in, although existing installations are expected to continue to work at this time.
 * Please contact Capella with your caption/subtitle requests.

-**Notice: Removal of non-HTTPS APIs (FTC v5.6)**
+**Notice: Removal of non-HTTPS APIs (FTC v5.4)**

 * The methods of the API must be executed using HTTPS.
 HTTP has been removed and will no longer work.
 To use HTTPS, simply use the “https://” prefix instead of the “http://” prefix for the URIs.
 For FTC the port number used for HTTPS methods is 8648.
 For Cluster the port number used for HTTPS is 8650.
 * SNMP support for Cluster/FTC was using non-HTTPS API.
 For the 5.1.0.12651 build of Cluster/FTC, SNMP has been disabled.
 We will look into adding support back in for a future build.

-**Notice: PostgreSQL upgrade (FTC v5.6)**
+**Notice: PostgreSQL upgrade (FTC v5.4)**

 * Database migration between Postgres 9.3 and 14.3 is not automatic
 * Installing Cluster/FTC ver.
 5.0 will come with a clean Database (Postgres 14.3)